Porcelain Ceramic Tile Is Back in Style

 Ultra-thin, large-format porcelain tiles are a new tile type in the industry, and this “Thin Porcelain Tile”, as professionals in the industry named it, has been rising in popularity throughout the year.
 These types of tiles have distinctive mechanical properties and a unique format and are useful in a variety of situations.

 What Is Thin Porcelain Tile?

 Like traditional tiles, thin porcelain tiles come in a variety of styles and colors.
 They are durable, hygienic, and easy to maintain.
 However, they are much thinner than traditional tiles, ranging from thicknesses of about 2.5 mm for walls to about 6 mm thick for floors.

 Just as durable as its thicker counterparts, thin porcelain tile’s narrow profile creates a lightweight and flexible surfacing solution for floors, walls, and countertops.
-It’s actually one of the most versatile surfacing products on the market, offering a range of advantages, including the ability to install over existing floor and wall tiles (this eliminates having to rip out existing finishing materials in renovation projects, saving on renovation waste and time and money in labour costs).
+It’s actually one of the most versatile surfacing products on the market, offering a range of advantages, including the ability to install over the existing floor and wall tiles (this eliminates having to rip out existing finishing materials in renovation projects, saving on renovation waste and time and money in labor costs).